jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=opentelemetry:read-attribute(name=service-name)`

 ## syntax of the operation to get the `opentelemetry` `span-processor-type`
-the type of processor to use. valid values are simple and batch. get the `opentelemetry` `span-processor-type` attribute.
+the type of processor to use. valid values are 'simple' and 'batch'. get the `opentelemetry` `span-processor-type` attribute.
 `/subsystem=opentelemetry:read-attribute(name=span-processor-type)`